loiclaudet/hoppen/README.md

 ## Why Hoppen?

-Codepen is great for prototyping, but iterating on a project with AI is a pain.
+Iterating on a Pen with AI is painful.
+It requires copy-pasting the code into an LLM chat, and go back and forth between the chat and the editor.

 Hoppen allows you to iterate on a project while benefiting from the power of your favorite IDE and AI tools.

-Export your project to CodePen whenever you want.
+Export a project to CodePen whenever is needed, as many times as you want.

 That's useful for educational purposes, for example to show a project at different stages of development.
 That's an handy way to version your project.

 ## Features

-- Scaffold a project with your favorite libraries and frameworks (GSAP, THREE.js, r3f, shaders, Lenis)
+- Scaffold a project with your favorite libraries and frameworks (GSAP, THREE.js, r3f, shaders, Lenis, etc.)
 - One-click export to CodePen
 - Hot module replacement (HMR)
+- Shaders are editable from the `.glsl` files, thus you benefit from the IDE features (auto-completion, syntax highlighting, etc.)

 ### Internal files